List of The Young and the Restless characters introduced in the 1980s: Miguel Rodriguez

-History

 For over twenty years, soft-spoken Miguel Rodriguez was the loyal servant of the Newman family.
-He first started working for Victor Newman, but later took care of the entire Newman family and eventually became the head of the Newman Ranch staff.
+He started working for Victor Newman, but later took care of the entire Newman family and eventually became the head of the Newman Ranch staff.
 He was best known for his delicious cooking and for setting up parties for the entire family.
 He was always there when someone needed advice, but he never really had a storyline of his own until 1997.
 Before that, he was only known to have briefly dated Esther Valentine, a servant at the Chancellor mansion.
-Miguel had said he was originally only going to work for the Newmans until his brother graduated from medical school and then he would be free to explore a more intellectual career of his own.
+Miguel had said he was only going to work for the Newmans until his brother graduated from medical school and then he would be free to explore a more intellectual career of his own.
 That goal never materialized for Miguel, as he apparently preferred to spend his years working for the Newmans.

-In 1997, Miguel fell in love with Veronica Landers, but he knew her as "Sarah," a new servant at the ranch.
+In 1997, Miguel fell in love with Veronica Landers, but he knew her as "Sarah", a new servant at the ranch.
 Veronica was plotting revenge on her ex-husband Joshua Landers, who was at the time married to Nikki Newman.
 "Sarah" got her revenge by fatally shooting Joshua and wounding Nikki.
 Miguel did not know of "Sarah's" crimes and continued to support her and looked for possible jobs for her, until it was finally revealed that "Sarah" was really Veronica.
 She died in Miguel's arms.

-Miguel would continue to serve as the Newman's butler/house manager until 2008, though he wasn't seen after 2006.
+Miguel would continue to serve as the Newman's butler/house manager until 2008, though he was not seen after 2006.
 A new house manager, Estella Munoz, was introduced in April 2008.
 On June 5, 2008, it was revealed that he had officially left his position at the Newman Ranch in order to care for his aunt, who had been diagnosed with diabetes.
 The Newman family was saddened to see him go, but understood the necessity.
 As a farewell gift, Nikki and Victor decided to send him a small gold clock that had sat on the fireplace mantle for many years and which Miguel had often wound up.